Band Brake

 Details

-The girth angle between the flexible belt and the rotating drum.
+The angle of girth between the flexible band and the rotating drum.
 The value must be greater than zero.

 |